C-bus Music

 iTunes has this categorized as “alternative,” which seems a bit wacky, to say the least.
 Make no mistake about it, this is skull pulverizing metal of the highest order.
 If in doubt as to which track you should spin first, picking by song title alone is not a bad strategy – The Garden of Rotten Teeth or Sawing Through The Ice are surely the champions in that department.
 Sadly, another of their classic cuts, Tokyo Under Martial Law, is not found on this album, but it’s still a killer set regardless.

-They had more albums than this, but for some reason it’s the only release on Spotify.
+They had more albums than this, but for some reason 2006’s Greenland is the only release available on the various streaming services.
 Ringleader Matt Miner is a friend of mine and worked at, you guessed it, the same Wild Oats as me.
 He was the receiving overlord.
 That place was quite the hotbed of talent, let me tell you.
+As far as this band is concerned, he’s the central figure, as guitarist, vocalist, and the one who writes the songs, epic lyrics included.
+At the time of this album’s release, the trio was rounded out with Matt Bailey on bass and Jamie Stillman on drums.
+They even made it as far as playing the CMJ Music Marathon, in NYC, before eventually disbanding.
+Still have an active audience of rabid listeners, however.

 The Top Heavies